 It is expected that you have followed the journal’s author guidelines and have checked the format and content of the references.

 Please note Claire's contribution to editing the final draft of the article - typically under 'Acknowledgments'

 Claire will usually only read the same article once.

 When you have a document for editing:

 Note any deadline you have and any particular language requests.

 Presentation by Claire:

-My name is Claire Gudex, and I have recently started as medical writer at BRIDGE one day a week.
+My name is Claire Gudex, and I work as medical writer at BRIDGE one day a week.
 My function will be to help you with scientific publications in English, mainly through editing of the final draft before a manuscript is submitted to a journal.

 I am a native English speaker from New Zealand and have a medical degree and PhD (Auckland) and Danish medical authorization.
 Most of my 30-year career has been spent in health services research and in particular measurement of patient outcome and quality of life.

 I have been affiliated with SDU and OUH for 15 years, first as researcher in health economics at IST, then sub-investigator for osteoporosis research projects at the Department of Endocrinology, and now as assistant professor at the Department of Clinical Research, where I teach article writing and (scientific) English grammar to PhD students.
 During my 23 years in Denmark, I have edited many articles and PhD theses in all areas of medicine and the health sciences.